 In the event there are spikes in the mercury levels, the cause is determined and appropriate remedial action is taken.
 A spike would typically indicate an excess lamp breakage in a given shipment with poor containment, an equipment malfunction or system leak.
-Air filtration media is deemed "saturated" and will be replaced when mercury emissions reach the threshold limit of 0.05 mg/m3.
+Air filtration media is deemed "saturated" and is replaced when mercury emissions reach the threshold limit of 0.05 mg/m3.
 Frequent testing in multiple locations of the Facility during operations will ensure that malfunctions are corrected promptly.

 Lighting Resources also has an extensive floor maintenance program to minimize potential contamination of the plant floor and use sticky mats to further minimize potential contamination.
 Please refer to Section 3.20 for a more detailed discussion of the air monitoring and emission control procedures.